yegonkimutai/Personal-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would also like to thank my partners and reviewers of the code for helping make the site better.
+I would like to thank my partners and reviewers of the code for helping make the site better.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>